jessicayung/data-analyst-nd/README.md

 __Note-taking__:

-I started taking notes while studying _2.
-Intro to Data Analysis_, where I took notes in the form of Anki flashcards.
-With _3.
-Intro to Data Wrangling with MongoDB_, I shifted to using iPython Notebooks (with the mind to add a layer of Anki flashcards on top later) so I could examine code and have a flow of the lesson I could revisit.
+I started taking notes while studying [2.
+Intro to Data Analysis](https://www.udacity.com/course/intro-to-data-analysis--ud170), where I took notes in the form of Anki flashcards.
+With [3.
+Intro to Data Wrangling with MongoDB](https://www.udacity.com/course/data-wrangling-with-mongodb--ud032), I shifted to using iPython Notebooks (with the mind to add a layer of Anki flashcards on top later) so I could examine code and have a flow of the lesson I could revisit.